GabrielDSousa/Alura-Orientacao_Objetos_PHP/README.md

 php employees.php
 ```

-With you want to test another features of the simple bank, modify the bank file and run the bash again.
+With you want to test another features of the simple bank, modify the bank or employees file and run the bash again.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)